 In late-November 2019, we added a very exciting new electrified mode of transport to our EVs, so currently our ‘fleet’ comprises the following three vehicles, which are described in more detail in the following sections of this page.

 |Riese & Müller Supercharger 2 eBike||1||1||70 – 100||35 miles in 30 mins||100 miles|

 |Tesla Model X P100D Ludicrous||7||100||265 – 275||67 miles in 10 mins|

 |Nissan Leaf Tekna||5||30||100 -110||21 miles in 10 mins|

 Alan just splashed out on some premium German engineering at its best, a top end Riese and Müller eBike, which is pictured below with a visiting Tesla Model S and in front of our Tesla Powerwall.

-We’ll be posting a detailed review of life the Supercharger 2 when Alan’s put a few miles on it, riding our beautiful and empty local roads in Northumberland, which he’s already described in detail in his interactive eBook, The North Tyne Bike Ride Guide.
+We’ll be posting a detailed review of life the Supercharger 2 when Alan’s put a few miles on it.
 For now, the key specs are as set out below.

 - 1 kWh battery

 - Range 100 miles

 - 2 x 500Wh batteries, concealed in crossbar and mainframe;